georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 ## Adding Tailwind Code

 Now that tailwind is added and bootstrap is removed.
-Lets change our `_Layout.cshtml` and a view to test this.
+Lets change our `_Layout.cshtml` and a view to test out tailwind.

-In our `Layout.cshtml`, replace this default code:
+In our `Layout.cshtml`, replace this default code inside the `<body>` tags:

 ```
 <header>